What is Montessori?

 The philosophy believes that children learn best in a social environment that encourages individual growth.
 Classes operate on a “freedom within limits” principle.

 Children are able to direct their own learning at their own pace under the guidance of a trained teacher.
 “They’re able to choose their own work and complete it and repeat it to their happiness.
-Guidance is given by the adult when necessary, not overly imposed,” explains Katherine Poyntz, executive director of the Canadian Council of Montessori Administrators (CCMA).
+Guidance is given by the adult when necessary, not overly imposed,” explains Katherine Poyntz, executive director of the Canadian Council of Montessori Administrators (CCMA), located in Toronto, Ontario.

 Teachers then introduce children to the next level of complexity when they are ready.
 Children of different ages are placed in the same class to stimulate conversation, create community and allow the older children to be role models.

 It always sounds like Montessori doesn’t have rules, is this true?